 Criminal Record Check, including Vulnerable Sector Check

-The following immunization requirement is due on September 16 to firstname.lastname@example.org:
+Immunization Requirements (The following immunization requirements are due on September 16 to firstname.lastname@example.org):

 - Varicella – provide proof of either a) Documentation of receipt of 2 doses of varicella vaccine; b) a lab report confirming immunity.
 Please note: Persons with a self-provided history of chickenpox or zoster are no longer assumed to be immune.